-To prevent property damage, personal injury, or death due to fire, do not install this furnace in a mobile home, trailer, or ordinances.
-In their absence, follow the latest edition of the National Fuel Gas Code (NFPA 54/ANSI Z223.1) and/or local plumbing or waste water codes, and other applicable codes.
+To ensure proper furnace operation, install, operate and maintain the furnace in accordance with these installation and operation instructions, all local building codes and ordinances.
+In their absence, follow the latest edition of the National Fuel Gas Code (NFPA 54/ ANSI Z223.1) and/or local plumbing or waste water codes, and other applicable codes.